-- Causes the project to lose a skill which has to be replaced, which could take some time.
-Without the skill, certain tasks may not be able to be done.
+- It causes the project to lose a skill which has to be replaced, which could take some time.
+Without skill, certain tasks may not be able to be done.
 Others might have to fill in for the missing person.

-- Can cause a problem when there’s a shortage of skills to replace the person leaving, and the person may not be able to be replaced.
+- It can cause a problem when there’s a shortage of skills to replace the person leaving, and the person may not be able to be replaced.

 - The absence of a vital skill such as a crane operator may mean that others can’t do their tasks until there’s a replacement operator.

-- Means each time a new employee arrives on site they have to learn the project rules and processes, which may take time before they become effective, resulting in lost productivity.
+- This means each time a new employee arrives on site they have to learn the project rules and processes, which may take time before they become effective, resulting in lost productivity.

 - Increases recruitment costs.
 Often there are advertising costs, recruitment fees and management time required to interview potential recruits.